 Comparable to Bette Davis’ all-out performance in What Ever Happened to Baby Jane?, the late Susan Tyrrell threw her entire soul into the role of Cheryl Roberts.
 The physicality is daunting; her commitment is brave.
 Every scene she’s in is hers and hers alone.
 Despite the character being a reprehensible killer, Cheryl is immortalized thanks to Tyrrell.
 She is not only the story’s driving force, but she’s also the face of the movie.

 In addition to a fleshy serving of matriarchal horror, Butcher, Baker, Nightmare Maker is unique for its inclusion of a respectable queer subplot.
 In and around this era of movies, it was more likely a gay character would be villainized.
 Rather, the writers do the opposite.
-Carlson (Bo Svenson), a detective as inept at his job as he is tall, learns that the victim was in a romantic relationship with Billy‘s basketball coach, Tom (Steve Eastin).
+Carlson (Bo Svenson), a detective as inept at his job as he is tall, learns the victim was in a romantic relationship with Billy‘s basketball coach, Tom (Steve Eastin).
 In his head, Carlson envisions Billy and the two men were in a sordid love triangle that ended badly.
 Everyone else, including the surprisingly competent and more level-headed Sergeant Cook (Britt Leach), says otherwise, but Carlson is consumed by unfiltered hate.

 Like Tyrrell, Svenson is appallingly convincing in his part.
 The all-around despicable detective doesn’t even flinch as he spews slur after slur.
 Carlson is a character most people will have no trouble disliking; there’s just nothing redeemable about him.
 Although other actors might attempt to humanize him, Svenson is bound to keeping things absolutely nasty.
 There are points in the movie where audiences might ask who’s the real villain here: Aunt Cheryl or Carlson?

 Something groundbreaking about Butcher, Baker, Nightmare Maker is how the writers depict Tom.
 He is not a sick pervert despite Detective Carlson thinking he is.
-The movie also refrains from caricatures that were all too common back then.
+The movie also refrains from caricatures all too common back then.
 Instead, Tom is shown to be a good guy who so happens to like other guys.
 He’s a paternal figure for Billy even when it’s at his own risk.
 As much as Susan Tyrrell steals the show, the film’s positive portrayal of a gay character is outstanding in a movie all about exploitation.

 “Butcher, Baker, Nightmare Maker remains one of the most noteworthy movies to come out of the “golden age” of slashers.”